 Figure 2.
-Results of SEM model analysis of farmer household food security in swamp agroecosystems in Ciamis, Indonesia.
+Results of SEM Model Analysis of Farmer Household Food Security in Swamp Agroecosystems in Ciamis, Indonesia.

-This condition was reasonable considering that the average age of farmers is in the productive age range.
+This condition was reasonable considering and the average age of farmers is in the productive age range.
 It could work more optimally because it would be supported by adequate physical strength.
 Therefore, they could access other sources of income outside of lowland rice farming.
 After it fulfilled all the testing assumptions, it could be concluded that the output of the AMOS model, SEM model, and household food security in the swamp agroecosystem in Ciamis Regency is obtained, as seen in Figure 2.